 So far as any statements are made involving matters of opinion, whether or not expressly so stated, they are intended merely as such and not as representations of fact.
 Unless otherwise indicated, so far as information given relates to past earnings or expenditures of the Port Authority, the figures have been taken from the books of the Port Authority.
 So far as estimates of future revenues or expenditures of the Port Authority are given, they merely constitute estimates which may or may not be actually realized; so far as statements are made regarding other estimates or future construction, development, plans or other matters, they merely constitute statements of expectations which may or may not be actually fulfilled.
-All statements involving matters of legal opinion represent the opinions of the party rendering such legal opinion.
+All statements involving matters of legal opinion represent the opinion of General Counsel of the Port Authority.

 For a complete and detailed understanding of the respective rights of the Port Authority and the holders of its outstanding obligations, reference must be made to the State and federal legislation relating to the Port Authority and to the various resolutions adopted by the Port Authority.
-(See Section IV hereof, "Pertinent Statutes and General Resolutions;" Section III hereof, "Bonds, Notes and Other Obligations;" and Section VI hereof, "Bond Resolutions and Legal Opinion.")
-Such statutes and resolutions should be studied in connection with this Preliminary Official Statement and for the purpose of gaining a complete and detailed understanding of the rights of holders of outstanding Port Authority obligations.
+(See Section IV hereof, "Pertinent Statutes and General Resolutions" and Section III hereof, "Bonds, Notes and Other Obligations.")
+Such statutes and resolutions should be studied in connection with this Appendix A and for the purpose of gaining a complete and detailed understanding of the rights of holders of outstanding Port Authority obligations.
 All references to resolutions, agreements, documents and other materials not purporting to be quoted in full are qualified in their entirety by reference to the complete provisions of the resolutions, agreements, documents and other materials referenced, which may be examined on reasonable prior notice at the office of the Secretary of the Port Authority during regular business hours.

-Inquiries with respect to this Preliminary Official Statement may be made to the office of the Treasurer, The Port Authority of New York and New Jersey, 4 World Trade Center, 150 Greenwich Street, 19th Floor, New York, N.Y.
+Inquiries with respect to this Appendix A may be made to the office of the Treasurer, The Port Authority of New York and New Jersey, 4 World Trade Center, 150 Greenwich Street, 19th Floor, New York, N.Y.
 10007, Tel.
 No. (212) 435-7700, during regular business hours.
-In the Bond Purchase Agreement, the Underwriters shall agree to provide the Official Statement (and any supplements or amendments provided by the Port Authority) to the Municipal Securities Rulemaking Board ("MSRB"), in a format suitable for publication on its EMMA system upon receipt from the Port Authority.